NoriSte/ui-testing-best-practices/sections/advanced/combined-code-coverage.md

     "finalize:combined-report": "npx nyc report --reporter html --reporter text --reporter json-summary --report-dir combined-coverage"
     ```

 We wrap up by combining the 3 scripts.
 Here is the full list with some additional utilities to clean up coverage folders and evaluate combined coverage.
-We will elaborated on `coverage:check` script in the next section
+We will elaborate on `coverage:check` script in the next section

 ```json
     "coverage:combined": "yarn copy:reports && yarn combine:reports && yarn finalize:combined-report",